What is a credit card?

 Do add-on or supplementary cards carry the same features as their primary credit cards?
-Add-on cards can be taken for family members of the primary card holder with extra charges anywhere between Rs 125 to Rs 1000.
+Add-on cards can be taken for family members of the primary cardholder with extra charges anywhere between Rs 125 to Rs 1000.
 The credit limit of the primary card gets carried over to the new card with similar features.
-Also customers can get a comprehensive bill with details of both the cards.
+Also, customers can get a comprehensive bill with details of both the cards.

 Global credit cards give a customer the leeway of instantly performing cashless transactions from any corner of the globe.
 Accepted worldwide, global cards give you the flexibility of spending in any foreign currency and later paying your bills in your local currency.
-A customer can also avoid the hassle of carrying huge amounts of cash or using traveller’s checks.
+A customer can also avoid the hassle of carrying huge amounts of cash or using traveler’s checks.

 What do credit card reward programs offer?

 Credit card reward programs have been introduced by lenders to popularize the various cards they offer by rewarding a customer for transacting using their credit card.
 The cardholder is awarded points as per his expenditure for purchasing goods and services.
 The accumulated points can later be redeemed by customers for certain discounts and gifts as per the bank’s guidelines.

 What measures are Indian banks required to take to avoid credit card fraud?

 The Reserve Bank of India mandates the provision of multiple levels of authentication from banks, for customers using credit cards to make online purchases.
 Additionally, customers are advised by banks to use their credit card credentials only in encrypted internet connections to avoid fraudulent transactions.

 How does the cash advance facility help an Indian credit card holder?